qualiaMachine/deep-learning-intro/_episodes/03-monitor-the-model.md

 ~~~
 {:.output}

-Judging from the numbers alone, our neural network preduction would be performing worse than the baseline.
+Judging from the numbers alone, our neural network prediction would be performing worse than the baseline.

 > ## Exercise: Baseline
 > Looking at this baseline: Would you consider this a simple or a hard problem to solve?